ReetomGangopadhyay/RiskFactors_TB/README.md

 # Assessing Risk Factors for Treatment Discontinuation in Tuberculosis Patients in Ukraine

 This repository contains the code and analysis from our study on treatment adherence in tuberculosis (TB), specifically focusing on the factors influencing patient dropout from TB treatment in Ukraine from 2018 to 2021.
-The goal of this project is to identify key socio-economic and clinical risk factors that contribute to treatment discontinuation and to provide insights for public health interventions.
+This project aims to identify key socio-economic and clinical risk factors that contribute to treatment discontinuation and provide insights for public health interventions.

 ## Project Overview:
 The study explores patient dropout from TB treatment using a combination of statistical and machine learning techniques: